solana-foundation/developer-content/content/courses/mobile/intro-to-solana-mobile.md

 their favorite Solana wallet.
 Imagine a world where you can use your Solana wallet as seamlessly as you can use Apple Pay.

-To summarize, mobile crypto opens up many doors.
-Let’s dive in and learn how we can be part of it:
+>In summary, mobile crypto opens up many doors.
+It is important to be informed and learn how one can be part of it, let's explore how.

 #### How Solana development differs between native mobile apps and web